-My own contribution to this issue is another installment about the Primel metrology I introduced in the last issue, this time covering the topic of angular mechanics.
-Perhaps considering how to adapt a coherent dozenal-metric metrology to the physics of objects turning can help us all contemplate how to turn things around in these times.
+My own contribution to this issue is another installment about the Primel metrology I introduced in the last issue, this time delving into the topic of angular mechanics.
+Perhaps a demonstration that a coherent dozenal-metric system of measurement can be adapted to cover the physics of rotating things can inspire further confidence that we can all adapt to the times and get things turned around. \bigcirc